 Foreign relations

-Croatia has close relations with other European nations as an EU member.
-It belongs also to the World Trade Organization, NATO, and the United Nations.
-With regard to its neighbors— Slovenia, Serbia, Bosnia and Herzegovina—the nation has attempted to mend relationships.
+Croatia, an EU member, has close relationships with many other European nations.
+It also comes under the World Trade Organisation, NATO, and the United Nations.
+Regarding its neighbors— Slovenia, Serbia, and Bosnia and Herzegovina—the country has worked to rebuild rapport.

 Croatian diaspora